-To date, we have only tested P-BCMA-101 in a limited number of patients with cancer and the majority of these clinical trial participants have only been observed for a limited period of time after dosing.
+To date, we have only tested P-BCMA-101 and P-PSMA-101 in a limited number of patients with cancer and the majority of these clinical trial participants have only been observed for a limited period of time after dosing.
 As we continue developing our product candidates and initiate clinical trials of our additional product candidates, serious adverse events, or SAEs, undesirable side effects, relapse of disease or unexpected characteristics may emerge causing us to abandon these product candidates or limit their development to more narrow uses or subpopulations in which the SAEs or undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective or in which efficacy is more pronounced or durable.
 For example, a significant risk observed in CAR-T product clinical trials is the development of CRS which in some instances resulted in neurotoxicity and patient deaths.
-In our ongoing Phase 1 clinical trial of P-BCMA-101, as of the data cutoff of November 16, 2020, the rate of CRS remained low at approximately 20%, with none being ≥ Grade 3.
-There were also two patients reported to have neurotoxicity related to P-BCMA-101, one case (confusion) observed in a patient with mental status changes before administration of P-BCMA-101 and another case (aphasia) was reported in a patient in conjunction with pneumonia and sepsis, and no deaths related to P-BCMA-101.
-Overall other common treatment emergent adverse events and SAEs have included cytopenias, infections and constitutional symptoms, which are mostly consistent with conditioning lymphodepletion therapy and the underlying disease and not generally believed by us to be related to CAR-T therapies like P-BCMA-101.
+While we have observed relatively limited instances of CRS or neurotoxicity in clinical trials of P-BCMA-101 and P-PSMA-101, we may observe greater rates of these or other adverse events in our other CAR-T programs.
 Should we observe additional or more severe cases of CRS in our clinical trials or identify other undesirable side effects or other unexpected findings depending on their severity, our trials could be delayed or even stopped and our development programs may be halted entirely.
 In August 2020, we announced our P-PSMA-101 trial was placed on clinical hold to evaluate the death of a patient, which may have been related to treatment with P-PSMA-101.
-In November 2020 we announced that the FDA had lifted the clinical hold based upon our investigation of the event and proposed protocol amendments intended to increase patient compliance and safety, and we have resumed the trial.
-Despite the clinical hold being lifted, we could observe similar patient deaths or ot
+In November 2020 we announced that the FDA had lifted the clinical hold based upon our investigation of the event and proposed protocol amendments intended to increase patient compliance and safety, and we have resumed the trial and we reported interim results on the first 14 patients in February 2022.
+Despite the clinical hold being lifted, we could observe similar patient deaths or other adverse events that require that the P-PSMA-